Sen1553/Awesome-Continual-RL/README.md

 ### CoRL 2019
 - Yu T, Quillen D, He Z, et al. **Meta-world: A benchmark and evaluation for multi-task and meta reinforcement learning**[C]//Conference on robot learning.
 PMLR, 2020: 1094-1100. [[Paper]](http://proceedings.mlr.press/v100/yu20a)[[Code]](https://github.com/Farama-Foundation/Metaworld)

      `TL;DR: This paper proposes Meta-World, a benchmark for meta-reinforcement learning and multi-task learning consisting of 50 distinct robotic manipulation tasks.
 It evaluates seven meta-RL and multi-task learning algorithms, including MTSAC, to assess generalization across diverse tasks.
-Meta-World has since become a widely used benchmark in continual reinforcement learning (CRL) research.`
+Meta-World has become a widely used benchmark in CRL research.`